Canada Goose Holdings Inc (GOOS) Stock: Evaluating the Market Performance - News Heater

 Many brokerage firms have already submitted their reports for GOOS stocks, with Evercore ISI repeating the rating for GOOS by listing it as a “In-line.”
 The predicted price for GOOS in the upcoming period, according to Evercore ISI is $11 based on the research report published on November 07, 2023 of the current year 2023.

-During the last 5 trading sessions, GOOS fell by -3.36%, which changed the moving average for the period of 200-days by -50.16% in comparison to the 20-day moving average, which settled at $10.63.
-In addition, Canada Goose Holdings Inc saw -40.26% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, GOOS rose by +4.05%, which changed the moving average for the period of 200-days by -44.28% in comparison to the 20-day moving average, which settled at $10.54.
+In addition, Canada Goose Holdings Inc saw -37.45% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for GOOS